willwray/function_traits/reference.md

 ## Predicate traits

+Predicate traits test a true-or-false property of a type

 'Top level' predicates, `is_function` and `is_free_function` evaluate true | false
 for any C++ type
 (type trait inherits from `std::true_type` | `std::false_type`).